lovetravelsfaster/webconfig/HOST-SETUP.md

   IdentityFile ~/.ssh/<name-of-ssh-github-key>
 ```

 Then I log in with `ssh root@<specific-host>`, and it'll prompt you for whatever password you applied to your private key.
-I like to have blank pw, yolo.

 ## 2. Set up own user
 Once in as `root`, I like to add my own user, log out of `root`, and never log back in as `root` if I can avoid it.